zvi-code/z-valkey-search/DEVELOPER.md

 bazel test //testing:ft_search_test --strategy=TestRunner=local --run_under=/some/path/foobar.sh
 ```

-## Load
+## Loading

-ValkeySearch can be loaded into any version of Valkey.
+ValkeySearch is compatible with any version of Valkey and can also be loaded into Redis versions 7.0 and 7.2.
 To load the module, execute the following command:

 ```bash
 /path/to/valkey-server "--loadmodule /path/to/libvalkeysearch.so  --reader-threads 64 --writer-threads 64"